 A link to the course material (slides and exercises) will be available at course start

-Register via the button at the top of this page (will be available soon).
+Register via the button at the top of this page.
 This course will be hybrid, i.e. it will take place at HLRS on-site but it will also be possible to attend online.
 Participants, online as well as on-site, have to be aware and agree that they might appear in the live video stream taken by a camera in the back of the lecture room or by a webcam on laptops.
 We strongly recommend to attend this course on-site since on-site attendance is much more effective and efficient in our experience.
 Therefore we might give priority to on-site over online participants during registration.

 Please be aware that the Zoom session will be recorded.
 You declare that you are aware of and consent to the recording by registering.